cnr-ibba/pyUSIrest/docs/usage.rst

 .. warning::

   **Using the BioSamples production endpoints**: pyUSIrest is written in order to explot the BioSamples testing environment.
-You are incuraged to do understand the whole process of data submission in the test environment.
+You are incuraged to understand the whole process of data submission in the test environment.
 In order to do a real submission, you have to override the submission endpoints after importing modules before modifying submission objects::